nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 Now let's consider how we might implement this "read model" interface to work with a PostgreSQL database.

-The :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder` implements the abstract :class:`~examples.ftsprojection.projection.FtsTrackingRecorder` by inheriting the :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder` class from example :doc:`/topics/examples/fts-content-management` and the library's :class:`~eventsourcing.postgres.PostgresTrackingRecorder` class.
+The :class:`~examples.ftsprojection.projection.PostgresFtsView` implements the abstract :class:`~examples.ftsprojection.projection.FtsViewInterface` by inheriting the :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder` class from example :doc:`/topics/examples/fts-content-management` and the library's :class:`~eventsourcing.postgres.PostgresTrackingRecorder` class.

-It implements the method :func:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder.insert_pages_with_tracking` required by :class:`~examples.ftsprojection.projection.FtsTrackingRecorder` by calling within a database transaction both :func:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder._insert_pages` of :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder` and :func:`~eventsourcing.postgres.PostgresTrackingRecorder._insert_tracking` of :class:`~eventsourcing.postgres.PostgresTrackingRecorder`, so that new pages will be inserted in the full text search index atomically with tracking information.
+It implements the method :func:`~examples.ftsprojection.projection.PostgresFtsView.insert_pages_with_tracking` required by :class:`~examples.ftsprojection.projection.FtsViewInterface` by calling within a database transaction both :func:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder._insert_pages` of :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder` and :func:`~eventsourcing.postgres.PostgresTrackingRecorder._insert_tracking` of :class:`~eventsourcing.postgres.PostgresTrackingRecorder`, so that new pages will be inserted in the full text search index atomically with tracking information.

-It implements the method :func:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder.update_pages_with_tracking` required by :class:`~examples.ftsprojection.projection.FtsTrackingRecorder` by calling within a database transaction both :func:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder._update_pages` of :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder` and :func:`~eventsourcing.postgres.PostgresTrackingRecorder._insert_tracking` of :class:`~eventsourcing.postgres.PostgresTrackingRecorder`, so that existing pages will be updated in the full text search index atomically with tracking information.
+It implements the method :func:`~examples.ftsprojection.projection.PostgresFtsView.update_pages_with_tracking` required by :class:`~examples.ftsprojection.projection.FtsViewInterface` by calling within a database transaction both :func:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder._update_pages` of :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder` and :func:`~eventsourcing.postgres.PostgresTrackingRecorder._insert_tracking` of :class:`~eventsourcing.postgres.PostgresTrackingRecorder`, so that existing pages will be updated in the full text search index atomically with tracking information.

 .. literalinclude:: ../../../examples/ftsprojection/projection.py
-    :pyobject: PostgresFtsTrackingRecorder
+    :pyobject: PostgresFtsView

 Search method implementations are inherited from the :class:`~examples.ftscontentmanagement.postgres.PostgresFtsRecorder`  class.